isikkema/starter-home/README.md

 A list of restic's supported environment variables can be found [here](https://restic.readthedocs.io/en/stable/075_scripting.html#environment-variables).
 Guides for setting up restic repositories can be found [here](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html).

+When deploying for the first time, starter-home will automatically restore from a remote backup if a local backup does not exist and `backup/remote_backup.env` is defined.